CDTDigital/CDT-ADPQ-0117/README.md

 The basic Disciplined Agile life cycle has some minor differences from the Scrum life cycle.
 For the CDT-ADPQ-0117 prototype, the most important difference is that our backlog contains both product features as well as project management and enterprise integration activities (such as documentation and usability analysis) necessary to successfully deliver the product into operations.
 All of these product capabilities and project activities are tracked as cards in our Trello project management board.

 During the Transition phase, Stanfield Systems performs the activities necessary to validate and certify the product for release into the operational product.
-For some organizations, especially those with significant regulatory, security, or safety requirements this phase may involve formal documentation and certifications that take a sprint of two to complete.
+For some organizations, especially those with significant regulatory, security, or safety requirements this phase may involve formal documentation and certifications that take a sprint or two to complete.
 In other cases, the Transition phase may be as simple as an administrative handoff.
-For the CDT-ADPQ-0117 prototype, the operational deployment is fully operational; however, the RFI requirements require some documentation and other administrative activities that may take a day or two to complete.
+For the CDT-ADPQ-0117 prototype, the operational deployment is fully automated; however, the RFI requirements involve some documentation and other administrative activities that may take a day or two to complete.

 ## Team Members (a, b)
  * Team Lead - Christine Cox